Chu1503/Chu1503/README.md

  <h2 align="center">About Me</h2>

  <p align="center">I'm a final year student at VIT, Vellore, with a passion for data analytics, machine learning, and deep learning.
-I also enjoy creating interactive dashboards working on front-end development.
+I also enjoy creating interactive dashboards and working on front-end development.
 Always eager to learn and take on new challenges!</p>

  <h2 align="center">Technology Used</h2>